teachmewell/drawboard/README.md

 .

-Use the command "java Stat" to enlarge your picture. java Stat will make every bit n times as big.
+Use the command "java Stat -s <number>" to enlarge your picture. java Stat will make every bit n times as big.

+enter the times by which you want to enlarge into <number> .
+Example:

+java Stat -s 10